ivankoma/Paralelni_sistemi/MPI/README.md

 ```c
 int MPI_Address(const void *input_location, MPI_Aint *output_address)
 ```

-> This is depricated function.
+> This is a depricated function.
 To be able to use it, add `_CRT_SECURE_NO_WARNINGS` and `MSMPI_NO_DEPRECATE_20` to preprocessor definitions [in this way](https://stackoverflow.com/questions/16883037/remove-secure-warnings-crt-secure-no-warnings-from-projects-by-default-in-vis)

 ### MPI_Send

 ```c